reframe-hpc/reframe/writing_checks/README.md

 Note that inside the lambda function `value` is already converted to a float number by the conversion callable `float`.

-## Tag resolution and reference lookup
+## Tag Resolution and Reference Lookup

 The only difference between `sanity_patterns` and `perf_patterns` is that for the latter the framework looks up the tags in a special dictionary that holds reference values and picks up the correct one, whereas for `sanity_patterns`, the reference value is always set to `None`.
 A representative reference value dictionary is shown below: